AviatrixSystems/Docs/HowTos/transitgw_external.rst

 .. note::
    ASN number of Aviatrix Transit GW entered at **BGP Local AS Number** of Step 1 above should be the same as VGW's ASN number (7224 in this example).
 Without it, Transit VPC CIDR advertised from VGW to on-prem ASR/ISR will be advertised by ASR/ISR back to Aviatrix Transit GW.
+With the same ASN number, Aviatrix Transit GW will drop the route to Transit VPC CIDR.

 The following diagrams display mappings between a sample configuration from Step 2 above and its corresponding Cisco ISR/ASR router configuration: